 From 2012 to 2017, WRF maintained a Research Priority Area dedicated to this issue, Water Demand: Improving the Effectiveness of Forecasts and Management.
-This research helps utilities accurately calculate water use estimates, adopt demand management strategies, forecast future water demand, and effectively incorporate these forecasts and their uncertainty into financial, infrastructure, and water resource plans.
+This research helps utilities accurately calculate water use estimates, adopt demand management strategies, pursue water loss control initiatives, forecast future water demand, and effectively incorporate these forecasts and their uncertainty into financial, infrastructure, and water resource plans.
 The Research Priority Area funded eight projects with a total value of \$1.8M.